rabbitmq/rabbitmq-website/site/streams.md

 Super streams are a way to scale out by partitioning a large stream into smaller streams.
 They integrate with [single active consumer](#single-active-consumer) to preserve message order within a partition.
-Super streams are available in RabbitMQ 3.11 and more.
+Super streams are available starting with RabbitMQ 3.11.

 A super stream is a logical stream made of individual, regular streams.
 It is a way to scale out publishing and consuming with RabbitMQ Streams: a large logical stream is divided into partition streams, splitting up the storage and the traffic on several cluster nodes.